-MAT2203, MAT2501 and our LNC delivery platform are still in development stages.
+MAT9001, MAT2203, MAT2501 and our LNC delivery platform are still in development stages.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if and as we:

-- Initiate and conduct our planned pivotal Phase 2 clinical trial of MAT2203, our lead product candidate; - initiate and continue the research and development of our other product candidates and potential product candidates, including potential Phase 1 and Phase 2 clinical trials of MAT2501; - seek to discover and develop additional product candidates using our LNC delivery technology platform; - seek regulatory approvals for any product candidates that successfully complete clinical trials;
+- Initiate and conduct preclinical and clinical studies of MAT9001, our lead cardiovascular and metabolic drug candidate; - Initiate and conduct a planned Phase 2 clinical trial of MAT2203, our lead LNC-technology based product candidate; - initiate and continue the research and development of our other product candidates and potential product candidates, including potential clinical trials of MAT2501; - seek to discover and develop additional product candidates using our LNC delivery technology platform; - seek regulatory approvals for any product candidates that successfully complete clinical trials;